sarahhenkel/SQL/README.md

 INSERT INTO Candles VALUES (14, "Matches", "Orange", 5, 8);
 INSERT INTO Candles VALUES (15, "Matches", "Black", 5, 8);

+--display the database ordered by price.
 SELECT * FROM Candles ORDER BY price;

+--what are the total amount of items?
 SELECT SUM(quantity) FROM Candles;